Deb Poling, Ph.D.,RN, FNP-BC,CNE

 Our graduate program at IPFW offers a Master of Science degree with a major in nursing with an area of concentration in Nursing Education.
 Students taking classes in the Nursing Education area will learn to use emerging technologies to engage learners.

-Learning to teach using cutting edge methodologies that include the use of iPad, social media, and high-fidelity simulations is part of the educational experience embedded in the Nursing Education curriculum.
-Evidence-based practice serves as the foundation as students learn to design curriculum and match the best technologies and methods used to enhance learning.
+Learning to teach using cutting edge methodologies that include the use of iPad, social media, and high-fidelity simulations continue to be part of the educational experience rooted in the Nursing Education curriculum.
+Students learn to design curriculum that uses the most current technology, based on evidence based practice, to engage learners.
 Informatics is integrated throughout the graduate curriculum and is emphasized in the Nursing Education Curriculum.

 The program provides theoretical and practical knowledge in the areas of curriculum development, instructional design, advanced teaching methods, and program evaluation.